If you are a church leader there will probably come a time when a member asks you about a church member business directory.

 This means that if they choose to create an account, they are giving permission to be solicited from others.
 If they don’t want to be solicited, they should not list their business.

-This would limit the solicitation to people within this group.
-It is also important to make it very clear on the business page what its intent is and that the page is solely for the purpose of business people to network with each other and make connections.
+It is also important to make it very clear on the business page what its intent is and that the page is solely for the purpose of businesspeople networking with each other and make connections.

 Create a Business Members Group